fpapado/react-lazy-images/README.md

 In other words, once the image is in view, you can kick off a request to load the image, and only show it once fully loaded.
 This avoids presenting a half-loaded image (i.e. one that is still scanning top-to-bottom), and makes the transition smoother.

-This behaviour is provided by default:
+This behaviour is provided with the `src` prop:

 ```jsx
 // Note that the actual src is also provided separately,